phyletica/ecoevolity/docs-source/source/phycoeval/tutorials/gecko-gen-phylo.rst

 |Sumphyco| reports the effective
-sample size (ESS) and potential scale reduction factor (PSRF) for the tree length, root height (age), and the effective popualtion size of the root branch.
+sample size (ESS) and potential scale reduction factor (PSRF) for the tree length, root height (age), and the effective population size of the root branch.
 The ESS estimates how many effectively independent samples the MCMC chains collected for a parameter; the larger the number the better.